Côte de Beaune: Puligny-Montrachet

 The "Scabby Hill" ("Mont Rachaz"), not much more than an undulation between Puligny and Chassagne, is one of the most famous vineyard sites in the world.
 Wines from the Chassagne side are called "Le Montrachet" and from the Puligny side simply "Montrachet" - there are 4 hectares of each.
 Above Montrachet proper is the 7.59ha of Chevalier Montrachet (all in Puligny), at the bottom of the slope lies Bâtard Montrachet (6.02ha in Puligny).
 The names of these two Grand Crus supposedly reflect the division of the estate of the Seigneur de Montrachet between his two sons, one of whom had been a knight in the Crusades, the other was illegitimate.
 Puligny also contains the Grand Cru of Bienvenues-Bâtard-Montrachet (3.69ha).

 There are also 100ha of Premier Cru vineyards out of the total of 235ha in Puligny.
 Technically there are 24 Premier Crus, although 10 of them represent particular plots within other Premier Crus.
-While the complex, minerally white wines get all the attention, there are 6.4ha of Pinot noir.
+While the complex, minerally white wines get all the attention, there is 6.4ha of Pinot Noir.

 Chassagne-Montrachet

 As well as 4ha of Le Montrachet (sic) and 5.85ha of Bâtard Montrachet, Chassagne contains all 1.57ha of the Grand Cru Criots-Bâtard-Montrachet.
 There are 159 hectares of Premier Cru in the 350.4ha of Chassagne, which contains a surprising amount of Pinot noir.
 Less red wine is now being produced, as it sells for lower prices than the whites although much of the Pinot land is less suited to Chardonnay production.
-The white wine tends to be richer than that of Puligny but not as elegant; the reds are quite robust and need time to come round.
+The white wine tends to be richer than that of Puligny but not as elegant; the reds are quite robust and need time to come around.